MrHate/Liscpp/readme.md

 - https://github.com/klmr/lisp.cpp

 TODO:
-- Support string and lambda (it's not a problem to support string with old style method, but implementing lambda with tranditional C++ drives me crazy.
+- support string and
+- support lambda :ballot_box_with_check:
 - or refactor with so called "modern C++"?